hamzakhalidchouhdary/NumberToWord/README.md

 # NumberToWord
+Transform figures to Words

+## Overview
-simple program to convert a number to words
+This simple C++ program converts a number to relavent words I have coded there different version for simiral functionality.
+All commited in their respective branch.